Sweetie or Geeky

 Earth as seen from Voyager 1 – a “Pale Blue Dot”

-On Valentine’s Day 2000, the Near Earth Asteroid Rendezvous spacecraft (NEAR) achieved orbit around asteroid 433 Eros, a 21-mile-long space rock.
-It is the first spacecraft to successfully lock into orbit around an asteroid.
+4. NEAR, February 14, 2000: The Near Earth Asteroid Rendezvous spacecraft (NEAR) achieved orbit around asteroid 433 Eros, a 21-mile-long space rock.
+It is the first spacecraft to lock into orbit around an asteroid successfully.

-2023 is another big year.
-Just in time for Valentine’s Day, a team of scientists from the University of Chicago and the Fermi National Accelerator Laboratory, made a game-changing announcement: they completed the most accurate measurements of the universe’s matter distribution.
+6. A team of scientists from the University of Chicago and the Fermi National Accelerator Laboratory made a game-changing announcement: they completed the most accurate measurements of the universe’s matter distribution.
 This landmark analysis combined information from two very different telescope surveys: the Dark Energy Survey (running for over six years from a mountaintop in Chile) and the South Pole Telescope (observing the faint traces of radiation that are still traveling across the sky from the first few moments of the universe).
-With this combined information they assembled a map of how matter is distributed, crucial to understanding the forces that shape the universe.
+With this combined information, they assembled a map of how matter is distributed, which is crucial to understanding the forces that shape the universe.

 Happy Valentine’s Day!